ARMmbed/k64f-border-router/README.md

 ## Build instructions
 1. Install [yotta](http://docs.yottabuild.org/#installing).
 2. Install the necessary compiler toolchains.
-3. Download the source code of the FRDM-K64F border router by using Git.
+3. Download the source code of the FRDM-K64F Border Router by using Git.
 4. Modify the yotta configuration file (`config.json`) to reflect your network setup.
 5. In the root directory, select the target device: `yotta target frdm-k64f-armcc`
 6. Build the binary: `yotta build`